Government procurement in the United Kingdom: Food procurement

 A more extensive set of objectives was adopted in 2017 to reflect initial learning and revised government priorities.

 A Select Committee report published in 2021 noted that the government continued to expect that "food procurement should provide value for money while also ensuring 'high standards of production, animal welfare, traceability and sustainability to support our agricultural industry'.

 Innovation

-In 2008, the Department for Innovation, Universities and Skills' white paper, Innovation Nation required every government department to include an "Innovation Procurement Plan" within its commercial strategy, "setting out how they will drive innovation through procurement and use innovative procurement practices".
+In 2008, the Department for Innovation, Universities and Skills' white paper, Innovation Nation required every government department to include an "Innovation Procurement Plan" within its commercial strategy, "setting out ... for the benefit of the various interested audiences ... how they will drive innovation through procurement and use innovative procurement practices".

+The government's ambition to use procurement to secure more innovation can also be seen in guidance issued subsequent to the passage of the Procurement Act 2023.